recyclarr/recyclarr/README.md

 - Radarr custom formats are not supported yet (coming soon).
 - Multiple scores on the same line are not supported.
 Only the first is used.
+- There's no way to explicitly include optional terms to be synced to Sonarr.

 ### Roadmap